KevinAst/astx-redux-util/src/docs/guide/originalReducerState.md

 risk is if redux should (at some future point) start to employ additional reducer parameters.

-By an overwhelming majority (99.9% of the time), **you should seldom have to worry about how originalReducerState is maintained**, because astx-redux-util does this for you.
+By an overwhelming majority of the time (99.9%), **you should seldom have to worry about how originalReducerState is maintained**, because astx-redux-util does this for you.